 Choosing sunglasses to suit your face shape

-Keep in mind the frame shape should contrast with your face shape.
-Also the frame size should be in scale with your face size.
+Also, keep in mind the frame shape should contrast with your face shape.
+In addition, the frame size should be in scale with your face size.

 The best shape for square faces